chochimus/file-uploader/README.md

 ### Usage

+If you would just like to check out the final project the link is [https://file-uploader-9te3.onrender.com](https://file-uploader-9te3.onrender.com)

 To get everything working locally, simply:

 1. clone the repo with `git clone<repo-url>`, go into the newly created repo and run `npm install`